How to use Zendesk AI suggestions to personalize refunds and exchange replies: A step-by-step guide

 • An existing knowledge base: Zendesk's AI relies heavily on your help center articles to come up with suggestions, so having a decent one is pretty important.

-• (Optional) An eesel AI account: Later, we’ll talk about how you can connect eesel AI to your workflow to really boost your personalization and automation game, far beyond what Zendesk can do out of the box.
+• (Optional) An eesel AI account: Later, we’ll talk about how you can connect eesel AI to your workflow as a complementary tool to boost your personalization and automation game.

 Step-by-step: Using Zendesk AI to personalize replies